seerocode/reading-schedule/README.md

 2. `Cd` to the folder where you cloned the project

+3. Start virtual environment

+`source env/bin/activate`

 3. Install the requirements

 `pip3 install -r requirements.txt`

+If you just want to play around with the code and data, you can stop here.

+If you want to make the script work for *you*, follow these steps...

+## Extreme Set Up

-In order to make the script work for *you*, you'll need to first edit and overwrite the `books.csv` file in the `./data` folder.
+You'll need to first edit and overwrite the `books.csv` file in the `./data` folder.

 *CSV Data Columns*:
 - The _order_ column is the order in which you will read each book with "1" being the first book, and "20" being the last book, in my case.